Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 The Noodle Hierarchy

 Not all noodles are created equal.
-For birria ramen recipe, you need structure and chew:
+For the birria ramen recipe, you need structure and chew:

 • Sun Noodles: Fresh, springy perfection in every bite.